th2-net/th2-conn-generic/conn-soup/README.md

 # Maintains all the logical message parts together.
 If it is set to `true` they won't be split into different batches
 evolutionSupportEnabled: true

+# left whitespaces will be trimmed for all string values in the message
+trimLeftPadding: true
 ```

 ### OUCH client